ynotstartups/notes/notes/progression-via-books.md

 # Progression Via Books

-## The Idea
+## Realisation

-I see progress when I read a book, or completed any other medias (e.g. articles, tv series, movies...).
+I realised that I saw progress on my self when I finish reading a book, or completed any other medias (e.g. articles, tv series, movies...).
 See `./reading.md`.

+## What is The Big Idea?

 Progression in life is simplified to the cycle of finishing a book and choosing next book to read.

+## How to execution this idea?

 Then reading the right books becomes critical, time is limited.